mmmlab/cogsp-lab-code/LexicalDecision/LexicalDecision-README.md

 1. Check warnings regarding PTB sound engine and screen size
 2. Perhaps insert trial start keypress and/or counter.
 At the moment this is a very long block not to allow the student to take an optional break.

+on MacOS
+could not run; screen size incorrect

+## Running: /Users/mphan/Desktop/302_306/cogsp-lab-code-master/LexicalDecision/LexicalDecison.py ##
+8.7141     WARNING     User requested fullscreen with size [1366  768], but screen is actually [1280, 800].
+Using actual size 2020-06-10 10:28:19.253 python[36191:15213431] ApplePersistenceIgnoreState: Existing state will not be touched.
+New state will be written to (null)
+##### Experiment ended. #####